davidpark-kh/Matrix-Motors/README.md

 # Matrix Motors: Car Dealership SQL project

-This was a collaborative project done during the in-person cohort that I was previously a part of.
+This was a collaborative project involving John Burgess, Yeayoung Kim, and David Park.
 The project was to create a database for a car dealership and to populate it with data.
-Rather than doing the same thing